Mi5sssss/ECSE_6320_Advanced_Computer_System/project4/readme.md

 ### 2 Search time

 The SIMD-based search consistently outperforms the regular search.
 SIMD search times range from 1.34968 to 1.36706 seconds, while regular search times range from 1.93217 to 2.39163 seconds.
-This indicates that SIMD instructions effectively speed up the search operation, as intended.
+This indicates that SIMD instructions effectively speed up the search operation.

 ### 3 Prefix search time